qt/qtenginio/README.md

   * Mac and Linux: Perl should be preinstalled.
   * Windows: http://www.perl.org/get.html

-# Install
+# Build & Install
-* Note that by default the Enginio library is built as a standalone package, which means that when building with `qmake && make` a static library will be built on Linux and Mac.
-This build configuration can also be installed as a Qt5 module with `make install`.
+* Two build configurations provided: *standalone static library config* and *shared library config*
+* Both configurations can install the Enginio Library as Qt5 module

+1. Standalone static library config
+    * The default build config for Enginio Library
+    * Produces a static library on Linux and Mac
+    * `qmake && make` - Builds the library to local target under the source folder
+ * `make install` - Installs the static library as a globally available Qt5 module

+2. Shared library config
-* `qmake CONFIG+=no-package && make install` will build shared libraries and install Enginio library as a Qt5 module.
+	* `qmake CONFIG+=no-package && make install`
+	* Produces shared library and installs it as a globally available Qt5 module

+# Usage
-* In C++ applications include Enginio headers from <Enginio/...> (for example: `#include <Enginio/enginioclient.h>`) and use Enginio module by adding `QT += enginio` to pro file.
+* In C++ applications
+    * Use Enginio module by adding `QT += enginio` to application `.pro` file
+    * Include Enginio headers with `<Enginio/...>` (for example: `#include <Enginio/enginioclient.h>`)
-* In QML applications import Enginio components with `import Enginio 1.0`
+* In QML applications
+    * Import Enginio components with `import Enginio 1.0`

 # Contributing
 * Fork the repository on [GitHub](https://github.com/enginio/enginio-qt)